-Experience a range of public and private gardens during the celebrated Taranaki Garden Festival.
+Discover a range of public and private gardens during the celebrated Taranaki Garden Festival.
 This tour provides a mix of gardens of national significance and spectacular scenery.
-Absorb arresting panoramas during our journey across Cook Strait aboard the Interislander Ferry.
+Absorb the arresting panoramas during our journey across Cook Strait aboard the Interislander Ferry.
 Sample the wine of the Marlborough region, take a private tour of the renowned Flaxmere Garden, and enjoy the French influence of Akaroa.
 Appreciate the diversity of plant life that extends across the North and South islands, owing to New Zealand’s varied climate.

 This journey departs: